 Allied health services such as physiotherapy or podiatry are not provided but can be arranged.

-Hospice is 50% funded by State and Hilda’s House by Commonwealth grants.
+Hospice is part funded by Queensland Department of Health and Commonwealth grants.
 The balance of funding for Hospice comes from generous donations, payroll deductions and fundraising events.
 Hospice can also claim a portion of costs through Department of Veteran Affairs and Private Health funds for eligible patients.